 Although much smaller than the Brooklyn and New York Botanical Gardens, the 39-acre Queens Botanical Garden is definitely worth a visit.
 It’s less crowded than the bigger gardens and offers the same varied collection of trees and flowers, only on a smaller scale.
 Depending on the season you visit, there is always something in bloom, from the Cherry Circle, Fragrance Walk and Perennial Garden to the Queens Rose Garden.
 A Victorian-style garden with a gazebo, footbridge and stream is available for weddings.
 In September 2007, the Garden opened the new Visitor and Administration Centermaking it the most advanced green building in NYCalong with a renovated entry plaza and a beautiful fountain at the Main Street gate.

 The Bronx Brewery was originally started by a group of enthusiastic brewers in 2011 in Connecticut.
-Making their brews available in stores in New York city, the brewery acquired fame for their delicious micro brews.
+Making their brews available in stores in New York City, the brewery gained notoriety for their delicious micro brews.
 Two years later, they found a new home in South Bronx's Port Morris neighborhood.
 Netled in an early 20th Century warehouse, The Bronx Brewery opened its doors in 2013, being the first of its kind in the borough after five decades.
 The pale ale variety are the highlight of this place, with the Bronx Pale Ale and the Summer Pale Ale being popular favorites.
 Barrel-aged brews are also available.

 Hunts Point is a neighborhood of the New York City, that is nestled in the South Bronx area.
 This locality is economically backward and deals with issues like high crime rate, drug abuse and prostitution rackets.
 However, there are many social organizations like THE POINT Community Development Corporation, Iridescent and South Bronx Overall Economic Development Corporation (SoBRO) and Youth Ministries for Peace and Justice that strive for the betterment of this community.
 Hunts Point is slowly but steadily improving and there have been cultural institutions coming up here that further enrich the neighborhood.
 Music venues, art galleries and art centers including Bronx Academy of Arts and Dance (BAAD) contribute towards its social and cultural improvement.
 Various development programs are expected to revamp and change the scenario over a period of time.